 What is atherosclerosis?

-Atherosclerosis, sometimes called "hardening of the arteries," occurs when fat (cholesterol) and calcium build up inside the lining of the artery wall, forming a substance called plaque.
-Over time, the fat and calcium buildup narrows the artery and blocks blood flow through it.
+Atherosclerosis is sometimes called "hardening of the arteries."
+It occurs when fat (cholesterol) and calcium build up inside the lining of the artery wall.
+This forms a substance called plaque.
+Over time, the fat and calcium buildup may narrow the artery.

-Atherosclerosis can happen in all arteries.
-If you have atherosclerosis in one of your arteries, there is a good chance that you have atherosclerosis in other blood vessels throughout your body.
+If you have this buildup in one of your arteries, there's a good chance that you have it in other blood vessels throughout your body.

 How is atherosclerosis treated?

 Treating atherosclerosis may include having a heart-healthy lifestyle and taking medicines.

 Atherosclerosis is a process.
 There are ways you can slow it down and help lower your risk for heart attack and stroke.
 A heart-healthy lifestyle can lower your risk.
 This includes eating heart-healthy foods, being active, staying at a healthy weight, and not smoking.
 All of these things have many benefits for your body, your heart, and your blood vessels.